MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-machine-learning-server-enterprise.md

 1. From the main utility menu, choose **Configure server** and then choose **Configure a compute node** from the submenu.

    >[!NOTE]
    >Bypass this interactive node configuration step using the argument `-silentcomputenodeinstall` when launching the administration utility.
-Learn about all command line switches for this utility [here](../operationalize/configure-use-admin-utility.md#switch).
+Learn about all command-line switches for this utility [here](../operationalize/configure-use-admin-utility.md#switch).

 1. When the configuration is finished, open the port 12805: